Skip to content

 Scales to out-of-memory dataset sizes using partial reads of arrays/columns and data tiling/aggregation strategies.

-The same plot implementation can support both raster and vector outputs.
+The same plot implementation can support both bitmap and vector outputs.
 Use vector outputs for publication-quality graphics exporting.
 Use raster outputs for high-performance interactive visualization powered by WebGPU.

 Layer-based API